 Occasionally rituximab is given as a first line biologic agent prior to anti-TNF, with or without background MTX.
 Although outside the licence your doctor may feel this is the best way to give the medication.

-Potential side-effects of rituximab
+Potential side-effects and complications of rituximab

 Despite being a powerful medication the side-effect profile of rituximab is favourable.
 The main trouble to date has been infusion reactions which most commonly occur during the first infusion.
 Patients may experience nausea, rash, itchiness, hot flushes, and either an elevation or reduction in blood pressure.
 It is very unusual for patients to stop the infusion due to this side-effect and infusion reactions become much less severe following the first infusion of rituximab.
 Interestingly in the longer term there does not appear to be a great increase in infections or other major side-effects.